-PET/CT is an imaging method that combines CT with PET to provide detailed information about both the structure (CT) and the function (PET) of cells and tissues in the body.
+PET/CT is an imaging method that combines CT with PET to provide detailed information about both

+Stage IV Melanoma Treatment Options • Making the Decision That's Right for You Copyright © 2023 AIM at Melanoma Foundation and Terranova Medica, LLC.
+All Rights Reserved.
+Document Updated September 25, 2023. the structure (CT) and the function (PET) of cells and tissues in the body.
 The overlaying helps the radiologist be confident that a region of concern is cancer, such as when the CT and PET images line up.
 An example of a PET/CT overlay is shown in Graphic B.